kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 .. glossary::

    graticule
-      the network of lines of latitude and longitude upon which a map is drawn.
+      The network of lines of latitude and longitude upon which a map is drawn.

    all-sky plot
       Plot of the sky in arbitrary projection showing a range in longitudes